11 Pet Dangers and Concerns for Pregnant Women

-Your pets are an important part of the family and can continue to be a big part as your family grows.
-When there is a pregnant woman in the home, some precautions should be taken with handling your pets medications, supplements, and waste.
-The risk of handling cat waste/litter boxes is handled in a separate article.
-For more information on cats and pregnant women, see the following article in the PetPlace library: Are cats dangerous to pregnant women?
+Your pets are an important part of the family, and can continue to be vital members as your family grows.
+However, when there is a pregnant woman in the household, precautions need to be taken when handling your pet’s medications, supplements, and waste.

-1. Chemotherapy: There are many different drugs used in chemotherapy in veterinary medicine and the safety margins will differ, it is important to discuss the specific drug used with your veterinarian.
-In general, the biggest danger is the elimination of the chemotherapy drug which is commonly in urine.
-Pregnant owners, those who are trying to conceive, or breastfeeding should avoid handling chemotherapy and should avoid their pet’s waste (urine, feces, and vomit) for 72 hours after the last treatment.
+- Chemotherapy.
+There are many different drugs used for chemotherapy in veterinary medicine.
+As the safety margins will differ from drug to drug, it is important to discuss the specific drug used with your veterinarian.
+In general, the biggest danger is the elimination of the chemotherapy drug, which is commonly in urine.
+Pregnant pet parents, those who are trying to conceive or those breastfeeding, should avoid handling chemotherapy drugs, and should avoid their pet’s waste (urine, feces and vomit) for 72 hours after the last treatment.
 For more information on Chemotherapy, go to Chemotherapy Treatment Procedure for Dogs.

-2. Chloramphenicol: A broad spectrum antibiotic that is usually reserved for serious infections or those that have failed to respond to other antibiotics.
-It can cause bone marrow suppression, vomiting, and nausea in humans.
-All owners should wear gloves when giving this medication to their pets, pregnant and nursing women should use extra caution to avoid exposure.
-For more information on Chloramphenicol, see our drug library article: Chloramphenicol (Chloromycetin®) for Dogs and Cats.
+- Chloramphenicol.
+A broad spectrum antibiotic that is usually reserved for serious infections or those that have failed to respond to other antibiotics, chloramphenicol can cause bone marrow suppression, vomiting, and nausea in humans.
+All owners should wear gloves when giving this medication to their pets, and pregnant and nursing women should use extra caution to avoid exposure.
+For more information on chloramphenicol, see our drug library article: Chloramphenicol (Chloromycetin®) for Dogs and Cats.

-3. Cyclosporine: Immunosuppressant medication commonly used for severe allergies and skin conditions as well as autoimmune conditions such as immune-mediated hemolytic anemia (IMHA).
-Cyclosporine will also suppress the immune system in humans and contact with this medication should be avoided by pregnant women.
+- Cyclosporine.
+An immunosuppressant medication commonly used for severe allergies and other skin conditions, cyclosporine will suppress the immune system in humans, and contact with this medication should be avoided by pregnant women.
 For more information on Cyclosporine, go to Cyclosporine (Atopica®, Optimmune®, Sandimmune®) for Cats and Dogs.

-4. Diethylstilbestrol (DES): Diethylstilbestrol is used in female dogs for hormone-responsive incontinence and can be used to avoid pregnancy in accidental mismating although the second use is controversial and not commonly recommended.
+- Diethylstilbestrol (DES).
+Diethylstilbestrol is used in female dogs for hormone-responsive incontinence and can be used to avoid pregnancy in accidental mismating, although the second use is controversial and not commonly recommended.
 This drug is a synthetic estrogen, a hormone important in female reproduction.
-Exposure to pregnant dogs or humans is not recommended.
-This medication is not used in cats.
+Exposure to pregnant dogs or humans is not recommended, and this medication is not used in cats.
 For more information on Diethylstilbestrol, go to Diethylstilbestrol (DES) for Female Dogs.

-5. Dinoprost (prostaglandin-F2alpha; PGF2; Lutalyse®): Dinoprost is a salt of the naturally occurring prostaglandin F2alpha that can be used in cats and dogs to treat uterine infections (pyometra) or induce abortions.
+- Dinoprost (prostaglandin-F2alpha; PGF2; Lutalyse®).
+Dinoprost is a salt of the naturally occurring prostaglandin F2alpha that can be used in both cats and dogs to treat uterine infections or induce abortions.
 This drug should not be handled by pregnant women at all.
 Women of childbearing age and people with asthma or other respiratory problems should use extreme caution in handling these solutions.
-This drug is easily absorbed through the skin and can cause uterine contractions and bronchospasm in exposed people.
+This drug is easily absorbed through the skin, and can cause uterine contractions and bronchospasm in exposed people.

-6. Mitotane (Lysodren) and Trilostane (Vetoryl): Both Mitotane and Trilostane are used to treat hyperadrenocorticism (Cushing’s disease) by interfering with the hormone production in the adrenal gland.
-It can reduce the production of prostaglandin and should not be used in pregnant animals, pregnant women should also use caution when handling these medications.
-For more information on treatment of Cushing’s disease and Mitotane or Trilostane therapy, see the articles in our drug and medical library: Mitotane (Lysodren®, o’p’DDD) for Dogs and Hyperadrenocorticism (Cushing’s Syndrome) in Dogs.
+- Mitotane (Lysodren) and Trilostane (Vetoryl).
+Both mitotane and trilostane are used to treat hyperadrenocorticism (Cushing’s disease) by interfering with hormone production in the adrenal gland.
+It can reduce the production of prostaglandin, and should not be used in pregnant animals.
+Pregnant women should use extreme caution when handling these medications.
+For more information on treatment of Cushing’s disease and mitotane or trilostane therapy, see the articles in our drug and medical library: Mitotane (Lysodren®) for Dogs and Hyperadrenocorticism (Cushing’s Syndrome) in Dogs.

-7. Methimazole (Tapazole, Felimazole): Methimazole is used to treat hyperthyroidism (overactive thyroid gland) in cats.
+- Methimazole (Tapazole, Felimazole).
+Methimazole is used to treat hyperthyroidism (overactive thyroid gland) in cats.
 This medication interferes with thyroid function, which is crucial for a healthy pregnancy.
-It is available in tablets and a transdermal ointment that can be rubbed onto your cat’s skin, the transdermal ointment would not be recommended with a pregnant woman in the house.
-Pregnant or nursing women or women who may become pregnant should wear gloves when handling tablets, litter or bodily fluids of treated cats.
-For more information on Methimazole, see the article in our drug library: Methimazole (Tapazole®, Felimazole®) for cats.
+It is available in tablets as well as a transdermal ointment that can be rubbed onto your cat’s skin.
+The transdermal ointment is not be recommended with a pregnant woman in the house.
+Pregnant or nursing women or women who may become pregnant should wear gloves when handling tablets, litter, or bodily fluids of treated cats.
+For more information on methimazole, see the article in our drug library: Methimazole (Tapazole®, Felimazole®) for cats.